-Once Topaz has read an initialization file like this one, logging in is quite simple:
+Once Topaz has read an initialization file like this one, logging in is quite simple; you are automatically logged on when you start the topaz application.

-% topaz

-With TCP/IP, you can store user account information in a network initialization file.
+You can also store host user account information in a network initialization file, .netrc.
 If you do not explicitly supply a host username and password, on UNIX hosts Topaz tries to find a username and password for the designated node in the file \$HOME/.netrc.
-If that file is properly configured, you won't need to explicitly supply a host user name and password each time you log in.
+If that file is properly configured, you won't need to explicitly supply a host user name and password.
 For information about how to configure your network initialization file, see the discussion of set hostusername in Chapter 3 of this manual.